G00398275/Numpy.Random/README.md

 ## Programming for Data Analysis 2021

-## Lecturer: Brian McGinley
+## Lecturer:  Dr. Brian McGinley
 ***

-This repository contains an overview of the numpy.random Python package in a Jupyter notebook
+This repository contains an overview of the numpy.random Python package in a Jupyter notebook.
+The notebook contains an explananation of the package.
+It also outlines the "Simple Random Data" and "Permutations" functions with coded examples.
+In addition to this five example distributions (Normal, Uniform, Binomial, Pareto and Triangular) have been outlined, including their use and purpose, using coded examples and plots.
+Finally, the use of seeds in generating random numbers has been covered, including discussions pertaining to the Permuted Congruential Generator (PCG64) and Mersenne-Twister seed methods.

 ## You can view the notebook in static form by clicking the badge below